junxit/us-congress-bills-116/bill.md

 - **(8)** an assurance that the eligible entity will—
   - **(A)** cooperate with the Secretary in evaluating the program, including any evaluation that might require data and information from multiple recipients of grants under section 4; and
   - **(B)** engage in the best practices developed under section 3(2);
-- **(9)** an assurance that, to the extent possible, the eligible entity has considered the potential implications of the grant activities on the demographics and student enrollment of nearby covered schools not included in the activities of the grant; and
+- **(9)** an assurance that, to the extent possible, the eligible entity has considered the potential implications of the grant activities on the demographics and student enrollment of nearby covered schools not included in the activities of the grant;
 - **(10)** in the case of an eligible entity applying for an implementation grant, a description of how the eligible entity will—
   - **(A)** implement, replicate, or expand a strategy based on a strong or moderate level of evidence (as described in subclause (I) or (II) of section 8101(21)(A)(i) of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7801(21)(A)(i))); or
-  - **(B)** test a promising strategy to increase diversity in covered schools.
+  - **(B)** test a promising strategy to increase diversity in covered schools;
+- **(11)** in the case of an application by a consortium of local educational agencies, a specification of which agency is the lead applicant, and how the grant funds will be divided among the school districts served by such consortium; and
+- **(12)** in the case of an application by a State education agency, a demonstration that the agency has procedures in place—
+  - **(A)** to assess and prevent the redrawing of school district lines in a manner that increases racial or socioeconomic isolation;
+  - **(B)** to assess the segregation impacts of new school construction proposals and to prioritize school construction funding that will foreseeably increase racial and economic integration; and
+  - **(C)** to include progress toward reduction of racial and economic isolation as a factor in its State plan under section 1111 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+6311).

 ## § 6.
 Uses of funds

 - **(a)** *Planning grants* Each eligible entity that receives a planning grant under section 4 shall use the grant to support students in covered schools through the following activities:
   - **(1)** Completing a comprehensive assessment of, with respect to the geographic area served by such eligible entity—
-    - **(A)** the educational outcomes and racial and socioeconomic stratification of children attending covered schools; and
+    - **(A)** the educational outcomes and racial and socioeconomic stratification of children attending covered schools;
-    - **(B)** an analysis of the location and capacity of program and school facilities and the adequacy of local or regional transportation infrastructure.
+    - **(B)** an analysis of the location and capacity of program and school facilities and the adequacy of local or regional transportation infrastructure; and
+    - **(C)** teacher diversity in covered schools, and plans for expanding teacher diversity.
   - **(2)** Developing and implementing a robust family, student, and community engagement plan, including, where feasible, public hearings or other open forums that would precede and inform the development of a formal strategy to improve diversity in covered schools.
   - **(3)** Developing options, including timelines and cost estimates, for improving diversity in covered schools, such as weighted lotteries, revised feeder patterns, school boundary redesign, or regional coordination.
   - **(4)** Developing an implementation plan based on community preferences among the options developed under paragraph (3).
   - **(5)** Building the capacity to collect and analyze data that provide information for transparency, continuous improvement, and evaluation.
   - **(6)** Developing an implementation plan to comply with a court-ordered school desegregation plan.
   - **(7)** Engaging in best practices developed under section 3(2).
+  - **(8)** If applicable, developing an implementation plan to replace entrance exams or other competitive application procedures with methods of student assignment to promote racial and socioeconomic diversity.
 - **(b)** *Implementation grants*
   - **(1)** *Implementation grant plan* Each eligible entity that receives an implementation grant under section 4 shall implement a high-quality plan to support students in covered schools that includes—
     - **(A)** a comprehensive set of strategies designed to improve academic outcomes for all students, particularly students of color and low-income students, by increasing diversity in covered schools;